luke-elson/luke-elson.github.io/teaching/grs-rules.md

     a finger on a webinar is an evolving norm, unfortunately.)

 Robust discussion is fine.
-But rudeness or unprofessional behaviour isn’t.
+But rudeness or unprofessional behaviour isn't.
 Generally the Reading GRS is great about this.
 But think very hard before interrupting someone, and be aware of more subtle behaviours like eye-rolling.

 If you are not comfortable speaking, you can ask questions in writing, perhaps by passing me a note.

-## When things are online
+# When things are online

 The main challenge with online is dodgy internet connections, which can be a problem when someone is presenting.
 If you are presenting and not